 "My guys are going to be tired and grouchy," said Glenn Burdick, Florida Director of Public Works, whose crew came in at midnight Tuesday.
 "We'll be back at it early [this] morning."

 Burdick said the town's total snowfall this winter stands at under ten feet, below the average of nearly twelve.
-The town got buried in 17-and-a-half feet of snow over the course of
+The town got buried in 17-and-a-half feet of snow over the course of winter 2001.

 Schools were closed in Adams, Cheshire, Savoy, Florida and Stamford as a result of the forecast Monday, and others canceled afterschool functions.